Sceptre/sceptre/docs/docs/stack_group_config.md

 followed by `config/account-1/config.yaml`, followed by `config/account-1/dev/config.yaml`.

-For example, if you wanted the `dev` environment to build to a different region, this setting could be specified in the `config/dev/config.yaml` file, and would only be applied to builds in the `dev` environment.
+For example, if you wanted the `dev` StackGroup to build to a different region, this setting could be specified in the `config/dev/config.yaml` file, and would only be applied to builds in the `dev` StackGroup.

 ## Templating